How to Treat the Flu: 9 Things Doctors Really Do

 Understand whether it’s a cold or a flu

 You may feel congested and generally lousy for either a cold or a flu, but with the flu, a fever is common, along with achy joints and muscles, fatigue, and pain around the eyes.
 Here’s how to tell if it’s the flu.

 Take a fever reducer

-The only approved flu medicine is Tamiflu, which is available by prescription and most effective in the first 48 hours after you develop symptoms.
+There are four approved antiviral flu medications (including Tamiflu, which is also available as a generic version).
+They are available by prescription and are most effective when started within the first 48 hours after you develop symptoms.
 It doesn’t cure the flu, but it does shorten its duration.
 Beyond that, you can simply treat your symptoms.
 “Ibuprofen and acetaminophen are the best fever reducers and help with symptoms,” says Nicholas Kman, MD, clinical associate professor of emergency medicine at The Ohio State University Wexner Medical Center.
 “They are different classes of drugs so you can take both.”

 Keep it to yourself